 How can we reduce implementation risks?

-We spoke to one of our clients who is using Cutover to deliver technology for a major healthcare organisation.
+We spoke to one of our clients who is using Cutover to deliver technology for a major healthcare organization.
 He told us some of the ways that Cutover is already improving the process and helping him to reduce risk:

 A comprehensive dress rehearsal will allow the tech team to check that there are no conflicts or dependencies while aligning all the business units in the event.
 Simply running through a checklist of tasks is unlikely to catch any major issues that could occur during the implementation itself.
 It is also difficult for people to get a full understanding of their role this way.
 The best way to do this is as a real simulation.
 Our client said: